MBS Bonsai Classes

 You do not need to have advanced skills for this class.
 It is meant to take students with intermediate and above skill levels and improve upon them.
 A commitment to these classes must be made for three years with three classes a year.
 Currently the Advance Class is in its second year with Master Peter Tea.
 Watch this website and MBS Newsletters for opportunities for the next Advance Class.

-All of instructors for Novice and Intermediate Classes have completed the Advance Class.
+All of instructors for Novice, Bonsai Basics, and Intermediate Classes have completed the Advance Class.
 Many continue their education not only committing to the additional advance classes but by participating in Study Groups, Advanced Workshops offered at national conventions and regionally.
 Pictured is the Advance Class Graduation in 2009.
-Next year we will have another Advance Class graduation.
+Next year we will have another Advanced Class graduation.